graphql/graphql-spec/spec/Section 3 -- Type System.md

 3. Any fields of an Interface type extension must not be already defined on the original Interface type.
-4. Any Object type which implemented the original Interface type must also be a super-set of the fields of the Interface type extension.
+4. Any Object type which implemented the original Interface type must also be a super-set of the fields of the Interface type extension (which may be due to Object type extension).
 5. Any directives provided must not already apply to the original Interface type.